-Regularly log onto the Skyward Family/Student Access portal-click on the Skyward logo at the bottom of the FSDB website, then log in-to keep up-to-date on your child's academic progress, attendance, and notifications or messages from teachers and staff members.
-If you have problems logging into the Skyward Family Access Portal, please contact your school's administrative assistant.
+Regularly log onto the Skyward Family/Student Access portal-click on the Skyward logo in the footer of the FSDB website, then log in-to keep up-to-date on your child's academic progress, attendance, and notifications or messages from teachers and staff members.
+If you have problems logging into the Skyward Family Access Portal, please contact your school's staff assistant.